 Sometimes, no matter how hard we try, we still struggle with problems.
 Even the best advice of family and friends is not enough to sooth the inner aches and pains of our life or conflicts we might have with others.
 If you are ready to explore new ways to solve old problems or find healing in your life, contact me today.

 My name is Maria and I look forward to meeting you.
-I am a Licensed Counselor of Washington State.
-You can verify my credentials here.
+I am a Licensed Mental Health Counselor of Washington State.
 My approach is gentle, honest, simple, direct, and affirming.
-You won’t be getting a lot of rigid structure during the session or multiple assessments or forms to fill out, but you will have an open, safe place to explore your life, your problems, your values, and your goals with some thoughtful guidance and suggestions to try.
+You won’t be getting a lot of rigid structure during the session, but you will have an open, safe place to explore your life, your problems, your values, and your goals with some thoughtful guidance and suggestions to try.
 My philosophy on diagnoses are that they can be a helpful way to understand your self, but they don’t define you and what you are capable of.